Default posture

 Tool approvals

 Individual tools can be set to allow, ask, or block.
-Destructive tools likeapp_delete, drive_delete, delete_database, and query_database default to ask.
+Destructive tools likeapp_delete, drive_delete, database_delete, and database_query default to ask.